-This service is operating as normal while England is in a national lockdown.
+This service is operating as normal during the Coronavirus outbreak.

 We provide a free collection of diabetic sharps waste for residents.
 Diabetic sharps include:

 - lancets used with finger-pricking devices